bisqq/Vulkan-Tutorial/README.md

 # Vulkron

+### TODO
+- Rework the design and the code to follow more modern coding practices.
+- Create a more efficient wrapper
+___

 I learned the graphics API, Vulkan, through the [Vulkan tutorial](https://vulkan-tutorial.com/) and some experimentation on my own.

 The difficult part about about this project was abstracting/creating a wrapper for it.
 It was hard to know what needs to be wrapped/abstracted, but I for sure did not want to keep everything in a file or two.
 My goal for this project is to make it easier for others work with a lower level graphics API.
-I defninitly will come back and rework the design and rework the code for to follow modern coding practices.

 For now I created a main header file, `Vulkron.h`, containing the main method declarations and fields for Vulkan to operate.
 I also created a `Vertex` class that binds the data and loads it into memory using `Binding descriptions` and `Attribute descriptions`.
 From there I created `.cpp` files for each section of vulkan to keep it a bit more organized.
 I also included a debugging methods to better understand the underlying initialization from Vulkan, it allows the user to see what Vulkan calls and retrieves from your local computer.